Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 A warm bath relaxes both muscles and nerves in the abdomen.
 The soothing water temperature eases tension around the stomach area, making it easier for babies to pass stool naturally.
 Keep the bath brief—around 10 minutes—and ensure water is comfortably warm but not hot.

 Afterward, pat your baby dry gently before attempting other techniques like massage or leg exercises.
+Always keep one hand on your baby during bath time and never leave a newborn unattended in water.

 Nutritional Adjustments That Can Help